CycloneDX/cyclonedx-javascript-library/README.md

     * can prepare data structures for JSON- and XML-serialization.
 * Serialization:
     * Provide a JSON-serializer for all target environments.
-    * Provide an XML-serializer for _WebBrowsers_.
+    * Provide an XML-serializer for all target environments.
-    * Support the implementation of custom XML-serializers tailored to specific _Node.js_ environments
-      by providing an abstract base class that takes care of normalization and BomRef-discrimination.

 ## Capabilities